Supplier management SUPP

 Activities may include, but are not limited to:

-• proactively engaging suppliers for mutual benefit to resolve operational incidents, problems, poor performance and other sources of conflict
+- proactively engaging with suppliers for mutual benefit to resolve operational incidents, problems, unsatisfactory performance and other sources of conflict

 Understanding the responsibility levels of this skill